TravellingTechGuy/renameMacCSV/README.md

 $7 : Define if you are adding the .pkg with the /tmp/assettags.csv file or using curl to download any .csv file.
-When using curl, the script below will download and rename the file to /tmp/assettags.csv Type will be set via $7 paremeter in the Jamf Pro Policy.
+When using curl, the script below will download and rename the file to /tmp/assettags.csv Type will be set via $7 parameter in the Jamf Pro Policy.
 Type "curl" or "package" (without the quotes).

 $8 : Define the public link to the .csv file.
 Leave blank when using .pkg Link will be set via th $8 parameter in the Jamf Pro policy.
 Add the full URL (public link).